Moles, Voles, Gophers and Shrews

 Moles are cute little critters with large feet on the sides of their body.
 We typically see the broad footed mole in our area.
 They can cause a lot of damage to a lawn looking for grub worms, earth worms and small insects that may use their tunnels.
 We usually see heavy mole activity with new grass growth or freshly laid sod because the lawn has to be kept wet for the grass to take root.
 This wet soil attracts the types of food that moles and shrews like to eat.
 During this time we also see activity from other animals like raccoons, skunks, and armadillos as they often times will eat the same types of food that the moles and shrews are looking for.

-What We Do To Protect Your Property From Gophers
+What We Do To Protect Your Property From Moles And Gophers

 It all starts with an animal damage inspection.
 This is usually a ground level inspection that allows our trained wildlife technician to see if this is a mole and gopher or something completely different.
 Our technician needs to put eyes on your property to correctly diagnose the type of nuisance animal you have that may be causing your problem.
 In some cases, you may not be dealing with gophers.